 Fitz’s Challenge was first held in 1989 with just thirty-seven riders.
-Now, nearly three decades later, more than 1200 people come together every year on the last Sunday in October to tackle this legendary event.
+Now, nearly three decades later, more than 1200 people come together every year on the last Sunday in October to tackle the hills of this legendary event in the spectacular Brindabella Ranges and Namadgi National Park in the ACT.

 Fitz’s is a personal challenge event – not a race.
 With five rides of varying distances, there’s something to test every rider from the eager novice to the seasoned climber.
 While all five rides are known for their tough hills, only the longer distances ask riders to tackle the legendary Fitz’s Hill, the epic climb after which the event is named.